What you must do to avoid harming badgers and when you’ll need a licence.

-You may be able to get a licence from Natural England if you can’t avoid disturbing them or damaging their habitats.
+You may be able to get a licence from Natural England if you can’t avoid disturbing badgers in their sett or damaging their sett.

 What you must not do

-You could be sent to prison for up to 6 months and be fined £5,000 if you’re found guilty of any of these offences:
+You could be sent to prison for up to 6 months and get an unlimited fine if you’re found guilty of any of these offences:

 - intentionally capture, kill or injure a badger

 - damage, destroy or block access to their setts

 - deliberately send or intentionally allow a dog into a sett

 You’re breaking the law and could get an unlimited fine if you: